The Most Accurate HSP Test Yet

 What If It Is Borderline Or You’re Just Not Sure If You Are HSP?

-My top tip is to try one of the childhood HSP tests as well - perhaps also ask your parents to run through this with you.
 Often, sensitivity is clearest when we look back at how we were in childhood, before life taught us to adapt or mask.

-From both my professional and personal experience, I believe the deep processing of experiences, thoughts, and feelings is the heart of what it means to be highly sensitive.
-This is what shows up very clearly in all of my highly sensitive clients.
+From both my professional and personal experience, the deep processing is at the heart of what it means to be highly sensitive.

 This isn’t just about noticing details or feeling deeply - it’s about the way your brain naturally goes deeper, connecting dots, reflecting, and searching for meaning in ways others might not.

-My advice is that if much of this feels like a fit, then it is reasonable to self-identify as resonating with the highly sensitive trait.
+So if you’re borderline, my advice is that if much of this feels like a fit, then it is reasonable to self-identify as resonating with the highly sensitive trait.

 It’s not a diagnosis, it’s an empowering lens…